 Access to education is less widespread among poorer individuals than among richer people.
-The percentage of persons aged 3-24 years who had ever attended school was 85% in 2015/16 for the poorest quintile of the population, compared to 96% for the richest quintile

-(KIPPRA, 2020: Figure 9.1).
-Net attendance ratio of the primary school-age population varied from 75% for the poorest wealth quintile to 92% for the richest quintile in 2022; the equivalent rates for secondary education varied from 27% to 69% (KNBS, 2023c: Table 2.12).
-The secondary-school net attendance ratio of girls were consistently higher than for boys, while there were only marginal male-female differences in the case of primary education (ibid.).
+The percentage of persons aged 3-24 years who had ever attended school was 85% in 2015/16 for the poorest quintile of the population, compared to 96% for the richest quintile (KIPPRA, 2020: Figure 9.1).
+The net attendance ratio of the primary school-age population varied from 75% for the poorest wealth quintile to 92% for the richest quintile in 2022; the equivalent rates for secondary education varied from 27% to 69% (KNBS, 2023c: Table 2.12).
+The secondary-school net attendance ratio of girls wa consistently higher than for boys, while there were only marginal male-female differences in the case of primary education (ibid.).
 Across the 47 counties, the primary school net attendance ratio was lowest in Turkana (44%) and highest in Kiambu (94%) in 2022, whereas the secondary school net attendance ratio varied from only 17% in Tana River to 73% in Kirinyaga (KNBS, 2023c: Table 2.12C).
-It must be noted that persons with disabilities are also disadvantaged in terms of school attendance, especially in poorer counties (Onsomu et al., 2022: 61-62, 70).
-Different rates of school attendance tend to lead to differences in educational attainment.
-Hence, inequality of opportunities tends to result in inequality of education outcomes.
-For example, only 36% of 15-year olds had successfully completed primary education in 2015/16 if the parent had completed primary education only, while that share was 57% if the parent had attained at least secondary education (KIPPRA, 2020: Figure 9.3).
-Similarly, the proportion of young adults aged 21-23 years with tertiary education is higher if they live in higher-income households, while the proportion of them with only secondary education is inversely related to the income group of the household to which they belong (ibid., Figure 9.6).
+It must be noted that persons with disabilities are also disadvantaged in terms of school attendance,